 With the filing of the Pre-application Document (PAD) and Notice of Intent on August 2, 2023, IFP included a short list of potential studies to be considered during the relicensing of the Idaho Falls and Gem State Projects.
-Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 (SD2) on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
+Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
 The comment period for both the PAD and SD1 ended on November 30, 2023.
 Table 2 lists those comments relevant to the LAND-1 Plan.
+IFP filed a Proposed Study Plan (PSP) on January 12, 2024, and held a Proposed Study Plan meeting on February 13, 2024, with interested stakeholders.
+The comment period for PSPs ended on April 13, 2024; there were no comments received for the LAND-1.

-COMMENT NO. DATE OF COMMENT ENTITY Comment IFP Response NO. 25 COMMENT 11/30/2023 ENTITY BLM COMMENT The Idaho Falls Hydro (FERC No. P- 2842) contains approximately 9.86 acres BLM-managed lands that have been withdrawn to the City of Idaho Falls, BLM serial number IDI-23387.
-In recent years, it has come to the attention of the City of Idaho Falls and the BLM Upper Snake Field Office that there is a parcel of BLM encumbered by the Lower Plant which was never withdrawn for this project or included in the FERC license.
-The parcel is legally described as lot 19 of section 25, T. 2 N., R. 37 E., Boise Meridian, Idaho, and is 1.64 acres.
-Our office highly recommends that this parcel be included as part of this relicensing effort and withdrawn for IFP Response Noted.
-This comment has been incorporated into the goals of this study plan and will be addressed throughout implementation of the LAND-1 study. uns purpose.
-The BLW issued a
+COMMENT NO. DATE OF COMMENT ENTITY Comment IFP Response 25 11/30/2023 BLM The Idaho Falls Hydro (FERC No. P- 2842) contains approximately 9.86 acres BLM-managed lands that have been withdrawn to the City of Idaho Falls, BLM serial number IDI-23387.
+In recent years, it has come to the attention of the City of Idaho Falls Noted.
+This comment has been incorporated into the goals of this study plan and will be addressed throughout